capstone2208-team9/skopos/README.md

 Monitor Multi-step API interactions

-This project will deploy Skopos to your AWS account
+Skopos is deployed to your AWS account

 Skopos consists of a React frontend which is hosted on S3, as well as all the backend infrastructure to get started monitoring APIs.
 After deploying the url for the React app will be provided in the command line output (ReactStack.ReactSiteURL).

 ## Getting Started

-1. Clone this repository
+1. have your AWS account configured (Skopos uses the locally configured AWS account)
 2. install [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)
-3. have your AWS account configured (Skopos uses the locally configured AWS account)
+3. `npm i -g skopos`

 ## Tech/Frameworks